merenlab/merenlab.org/data/pBI143/index.md

     MOTHER_INFANT_pBI143_POP_GEN/

-Where the datapack directory should contain four folders as promised:
+Where the data pack directory should contain four folders as promised:

 ```python